 According to statistics reported by the American College of Mohs Surgery, “Mohs micrographic surgery has the highest cure rate of all treatments for basal cell and squamous cell skin cancers” with a cure rate exceeding “…99 percent for new skin cancers and 95 percent for recurrent skin cancers.”

 Interested in Mohs Surgery Treatment?
-Book a consultation with a skin specialist today.
+Request a consultation with a skin specialist today.

 *Treatment options may vary at each location.